Common Issues for Runners (and how to solve them)

 So what can you use to prevent or help such injuries?
 Rest the area, ice or compress swelling, and see a doctor if you're worried or the pain increases or is severe.
 Otherwise, you can check out:

 • Foam rollers - rolling a foam massager along tight areas performs myofascial release, which relieves muscle and joint pain, improves flexibility and increases circulation.
-The Nike Recovery Roller BarProTec Roller Massager or RockTape RockBalls Infinity are great options.
+The RockTape RockBalls Infinity is a great option.
 Try the Theragun Wave Roller for a truly next-level experience that pairs foam rolling with deep tissue massaging.
 Use a spot of RockRub to smooth the way for any massaging-type treatments.

 • Massage balls - use these on sore and tired feet, like if you have plantar fasciitis.